tamb/substate/README.md

 Most state management libraries don't clone your state for you.
 Most don't optionally deep clone your state.
 Most don't offer an entire messaging system either.
-Most don't come as a 3kb package.
+Most don't come as a 2kb gzipped package.
 This one does.

 ## Purpose